Shadow Priest Frequently Asked Questions — Dragonflight 10.0.7

 Which Race is Best for Shadow Priest?

-All races are close to one another in terms of the DPS benefit they
+All races are close to one another regarding the DPS benefit they

-provide you, so the answer to this is generally to just pick what you like.
+provide you, so the answer is generally just to pick what you like.

-Perhaps more importantly, look at the benefits each of the races give you apart
+Perhaps more importantly, look at the benefits each of the races gives you apart

-from DPS; for example, tools like Rocket Jump or
+from DPS; for example, tools like Stoneform or

 Shadowmeld do